Use smart passwords

 As more of our lives is conducted online, the threat of being compromised or falling victim to a cyber attack increases.
 Identity theft and online fraud incidents often begin with a simple password being accessed, so it’s important to understand the dangers and what you can do to improve your password security.

 Your RMIT password unlocks a wide range of systems and applications that provide access to research data, intellectual property and confidential information.

 Today’s cyber criminals are increasingly sophisticated and will use different ways to gain access to password.
 This ncludes:

-Phishing emails look like they come from a trusted source but are used by fraudsters as a way of obtaining login details.
+Phishing emails look like they come from a trusted source but are used by scammers as a way of obtaining login details.
 Typically, phishing emails ask you to click on a link to verify your username or password.
 The link takes you to a fake webpage that’s designed to look just like the real thing.
 Any details you submit on the page are captured and able to be used by an attacker.

 This method attempts to trick users into downloading malicious software or spyware onto their device.
 Once downloaded, the programs are capable of covertly recording the keystrokes made on your keyboard, including your password, and passing that information on without your knowledge.

 - Brute force attack

 This is where an attacker already knows the login ID of a target and tries to hack the account using every possible combination of password.
 Dictionaries are generally consulted as a source, so a long and strong password is the best defence in this instance.

 - Special knowledge or access attack

-This is where an attacker may know information about you and tries to guess your password based on this knowledge.
-It also covers shoulder surfing: looking over someone’s shoulder as they type their password.
+This is where an attacker may know information about you and tries to guess your password based on this knowledge, such as information shared on social media.
+It also covers shoulder surfing (which is when someone looks over your shoulder as you type your password).

 When you start out at RMIT you’re provided with a default password that should should change immediately.

 RMIT passwords should: